atzori/atzori.github.io/index.md

  - Served for the [Zentralblatt-Math](http://www.zentralblatt-math.org/zmath/en/) review database of mathematics.
  - Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
 Interested in publishing an entry in the enciclopedia?
 [Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!

+ - General Chair and Organizer of the [2019 IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2019)](http://www.ieee-aike.org/2019/)

- - PC co-Chair of the 2018 [IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2018)](http://www.ieee-aike.org/)
+ - PC co-Chair of the 2018 [IEEE Artificial Intelligence and Knowledge Engineering (AIKE 2018)](http://www.ieee-aike.org/2018/)

  - Organizing Committee Member, PC member and Publicity co-Chair of the 13th [IEEE International Conference on Semantic Computing (ICSC 2019)](https://semanticcomputing.wixsite.com/icsc2019)